automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Urbacodon.md

 # Urbacodon
-## Description: This Troodon-like predator was discovered in Uzbekistan.
+## This Troodon-like predator was discovered in Uzbekistan.